taewdy/skeleton-nextjs-web/README.md

 5. Tests:
    - `npm test`

+### Environment

+- Copy `.env.example` to `.env.local` and set values for your environment.
+- Required variables:
+  - `SITE_URL`: absolute base URL for the site, used by Next metadata (`metadataBase`).
+Example: `https://myapp.com`
+- The env loader in `src/lib/env.ts` validates and normalizes values on startup.

 ### SSR News Page

 Visit `/news` to see a server-rendered list of Hacker News Top Stories.
 The page fetches at request time (`dynamic = 'force-dynamic'`) and applies a 5-minute soft revalidate window for production ISR.